-Gradually, the approach of IT Infrastructure shifted from having its own data centres to outsourcing it to Shared Hosting companies who provide data center solutions.
+Gradually, the approach of IT Infrastructure shifted from having its own data centers to outsourcing it to Shared Hosting companies that provide data center solutions.

-Data security, network uptime, virus threats came up some major concerns for the organizations to go with this approach.
+Data security, network uptime, and virus threats came up as some major concerns for the organizations to go with this approach.
 The industry has evolved in recent years.
 Experts are constantly working on reducing the cost of Infrastructure with a better approach.
-Cloud Computing has been introduced by IT giants – IBM, Google, Amazon, Microsoft Azure and so on.
+Cloud Computing has been introduced by IT giants – IBM, Google, Amazon, Microsoft Azure, and so on.